brikis98/yevgeniy-brikman-homepage/_posts/2011-08-09-i-survived-30-day-blog-fitness.md

 {% include figure.html path="blog/30-day-fitness-challenge/tired.jpg" alt="Time for a break" %}

-The 30 day blog fitness challenge was awesome.
+The 30-day blog fitness challenge was awesome.
 Kudos to Adam and Mario for suggesting it.
 Having said that, I'm pretty tired.
 I think it's time for a bit of a break to recharge and recover.
 But I'll be back soon.
 Got something you want me to write about?
 Let me know in the comments :)